videojs/mux.js/README.md

           })
         })
       }
     </script>
   </body>
 </html>
 ```
+*NOTE: This player is only for example and should not be used in production.*

 ### Metadata
 The transmuxer can also parse out supplementary video data like timed ID3 metadata and CEA-608 captions.